 Then Sony flipped that on its head with the Xperia Tablet Z. It's a stylish, lightweight Android tablet that is also waterproof so you can take it in the bath.
 How about that?

-The 10.1-inch display isn't quite the best out there, though, as it's bettered by the Samsung-built Nexus 10, which offers a more natural colour palette as well as a higher resolution for sharper details, but at 1920 x 1200 the Xperia is still very good.
+The 10.1-inch display isn't quite the best out there, though, as it's bettered by the Samsung-built Nexus 10, which offers a more natural colour palette as well as a higher resolution for sharper details.
+But with a 1920 x 1200 pixel resolution the Xperia is still very good.

 FULL REVIEW: Sony Xperia Tablet Z review

 Larger than the Nexus 7 (see further down the page), it's the Nexus 10's display that's its real beauty.
 The sharp 2560 x 1600 resolution looks fantastic and packs in more pixels than even the iPad 4.
-That screen resolution is also an echo of Sansung's own Note 10.1 2014 Edition.
+That screen resolution is also an echo of Samsung's own Note 10.1 2014 Edition (also further down the page).

 This Samsung-constructed device is well built too, even if it's not in quite the same league as the iPad Air.
 But if you're an Android fiend then this will likely be your preference product, and if you're undecided then the more accessible price point might help in your decision making.